Katy Perry Really Wants Us To Think She's Going To Collab With Taylor Swift

-When Katy Perry and Taylor Swift ended their friendship, many felt that there was no hope for the singers to get on the same page because the bad blood between them ran too deep.
-Fortunately for Swifties and Katy Cats alike, the former friends famously made peace in Swift’s 2019 music video “You Need to Calm Down” — and it looks like another collaboration may be on the way.
+When Katy Perry and Taylor Swift ended their friendship a few years back, many felt that there was no hope for the singers to get on the same page because the bad blood between them ran too deep.
+Fortunately for Swift fans and Katy fansalike, the former friends famously made peace in Swift’s 2019 music video “You Need to Calm Down” — and it looks like another collaboration may be on the way.

 Last week, Perry shared on social media that the lead single (titled “Daisies”) of her upcoming fifth studio album was going to drop on May 15.
 Shortly after Perry's big announcement, the official American Idol account tweeted out an excited response, saying that it was excited to listen to play the single "like 1,989 times."